Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively refers to living in a precarious situation or being in a position where survival or success is uncertain, typically after being given extra time beyond the expected.
-The phrase does not involve literal borrowing of time.
+The idiom does not involve literal borrowing of time.

 Origin: